databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/90-alter-table-column.md

 ALTER TABLE [IF EXISTS] <name> CLUSTER BY ( <expr1> [ , <expr2> ... ] )
 ALTER TABLE [IF EXISTS] <name> RECLUSTER [FINAL] [WHERE condition]
 ```
-For more information, refer to the following pages:

 - [ALTER CLUSTER KEY](../70-clusterkey/dml-alter-cluster-key.md)
 - [RECLUSTER TABLE](../70-clusterkey/dml-recluster-table.md)